viadeo/kasper-framework/doc/source/guide/3_defining_a_platform/4_defining_a_domain_bundle.rst

 The framework propose several implementations of `DomainBundle` in order to facilitate its usage.

-Warning: According the chosen implementation, components of a bundle will be initialized after have been configured by the wiring of platform.
+Warning: According the chosen implementation, components of a bundle will be initialized after they have been configured by the wiring mechanisms of the platform.

 ..  _Defining_a_domain_bundle_from_scratch: